Frequently Asked Questions

 Yes, both Rapp-it Pipe Repair Bandage and Rapp-it Steel Putty can be used underwater in either fresh or salt water.
 Curing time may vary according to the temperature of the water.
 Cold water will slow the cure time, and warmer water will result in a faster cure time.

 Our recommended Rapp-it repair thickness is a minimum of 10mm or approximately 12-15 wraps around the pipe.
 We also recommend the repair extends 50mm either side of the damaged area.

 What is the cure time for Rapp-it Pipe Repair System?

 As soon as the foil bandage packet is opened the bandage will start to cure.
-Rapp-it Bandage has a working life of 4-5 minutes and a full cure time of 30 minutes.
-Rapp-it Steel Putty has a working life of 2-5 minutes and a full cure time of 30 minutes.
+The Rapp-it Bandage has a work life of 4-5 minutes and a full cure time of 30 minutes.
+Rapp-it Steel Putty has a work life of 2-5 minutes and forms a tenacious bond within 10 minutes.

 Can Rapp-it be used on larger diameter pipes?

 Yes.
 We supply the RAP304 (100mm x 9m) for larger diameter pipes and elbows.
 Multiple bandages may be required for very large pipes.

 Can I repair my pipe using only the bandage?

 Yes, Rapp-it Pipe Repair Bandage can be used alone.
 We do recommend the combination of Rapp-it Steel Putty along with our Rapp-it Pipe Repair Bandage to ensure a more successful pipe repair.